MicrosoftDocs/power-automate-docs/articles/minit/minit-desktop-application-overview.md

 <!-- REMOVE
 :::image type="content" alt-text="Screenshot of the Minit desktop application." source="media/image-24a.png"::: -->

-## Steps to use the process mining capabilities
+## Components

-Use the steps listed in this section to use the process mining capabilities in Power Automate Process Mining:
+Use the components listed in this section to use the process mining capabilities in Power Automate Process Mining:

 - [Process map](process-map.md)